Data Compression and Deduplication

 - None compression level is recommended if you plan to store backup files and VM replica files on storage devices that support hardware compression and deduplication.

 - Dedupe-friendly is an optimized compression level for very low CPU usage.
-You can select this compression level if you want to decrease the load on the backup proxy.
+Select this compression level if you want to decrease the load on the backup proxy.

 - Optimal is the recommended compression level.
 It provides the best ratio between size of the file and time of the procedure.